miguelcarvajal/agrau/services.md

             <div class="icon-box">
               <div class="icon"><i class="bx bx-tachometer"></i></div>
               <h4>Long-term partnerships</h4>
-              <p>I believe in building lasting relationships with clients.
-The longer we work together, the more I am able to understand your preferences and needs, and the better service I can offer.</p>
+              <p>The longer we work together, the more I am able to understand your preferences and needs, and the better service I can offer.</p>
             </div>
           </div>